ChenPeleg/Classup/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## Upclass - A Learning Tool

+This app was created to help teachers and educators teach with computers or smartphones.

 ### `npm start`